techierishi/better_dispatch/README.md

 # Technical Specification: Better Dispatch Chrome Extension

 **Better Dispatch** is a developer-focused productivity Chrome Extension that replaces the rigid, 5-element constraint of the native GitHub Actions `workflow_dispatch` web form with an advanced, developer-friendly interface.
-Forms are defined via SurveyJS JSON files in your repository and rendered using SurveyJS's rich component library.
+Forms are defined via SurveyJS JSON files in your repository and rendered using SurveyJS's vanilla JS renderer.

 ## Tech-Stack
-Svelte, SurveyJS
+Preact, survey-core, survey-js-ui

 ---